about

 My dissertation, Resisting the End Times: Agency, Temporality, Transcendence, analyzes how climate resistance groups in the United States, Germany, and the United Kingdom re-anchor order, meaning, and agency when the path toward ecological collapse is met with shrinking opportunities to effect change.
 For decades, climate action has been framed as a modern problem-solving project: future-oriented practices aimed at building a better, more sustainable world through human intervention.
 Yet this model presumes an open, controllable future—tropes that have become unstable.
-Drawing on sociology, phenomenology, and moral philosophy, I develop a ground-up, temporally sensitive approach that traces how actors pivot among different temporal orientations when one becomes untenable.
+Drawing on sociology, phenomenology, and moral philosophy, I develop a ground-up, temporally sensitive approach that traces how actors pivot among different moral-temporal orientations when one becomes untenable.

 By foregrounding the burdens of staying engaged, I decenter assumptions that highlighting climate solutions and visions of sustainable futures creates hope and action.
 A more honest recognition of climate trajectories and their effects, paired with the skills required to navigate them, comes into view—a shift not narrowly about adaptation versus mitigation, but, as I show, about a deeper reordering of temporality and morality.